Post-Secondary Attainment

 Key Findings

 In 2024, we analyzed college matriculation rates for 1,233 students who completed Horizons through 8th grade.
+The chart below compares their outcomes to national averages:

-These outcomes are especially noteworthy given that most Horizons students enter the program performing below grade level.
 The data suggest a strong correlation between sustained participation in Horizons and a greater likelihood of attending higher education.